penDerGraft/QAProject/README.md

-#A simple question and answer site
+#A simple question and answer application

 ##Collaborators
 1. Jake Tansey